Jojoteur/traffic-sign-recognition/README.md

 ## <ins> Compatibility : </ins>
 This project has been developed to work with **Python 3.7**

-It uses some external libraries :
+It uses some external libraries:
 <ul>
 <li>